PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image183.png" style="width:90%" />

-> Now you have just implemented data translations for product names.
-  Now, you will continue by adding the same type of data translation support for category names as well.
+> You have just implemented data translations for product names.
+Moving upwards and onwards you will continue by adding the same type of data translation support for category names as well.

 64. Navigate to the **Modeling** tab and select **New parameter \>  Fields** to create a Field Parameter.